irpenha/techtestapi/README.md

 # Technical Test API

-This is a small Web API created as part of an MYOB Pre-Interview Technical Test.
+This is a small Web API created as part of a Technical Test.

 ## Contents